jaypyles/SpotiStats/README.md

 # SpotiStats

 A simple command line application used for interacting with the Spotify api.
-Currently it can search for songs, artists, andtracks on Spotify.
+Currently it can search for songs, artists, and tracks on Spotify.

 # Todo